Conditional Flow Matching for Bayesian Posterior Inference: RELATED WORKS

 Guided flow \citep{zheng2023guided} is the adaptation of classifier-free guidance (CFG) on flow matching from the diffusion setting.
 As in \cite{ho2022classifier}, the score decomposition strategy is used for time dependent classifiers:

-The primary advantage of guidance methods lies in their ability to control the fidelity of generated samples concerning the conditioning information.
-However, note that the goal of the guidance is not the exact conditional estimation.
+The primary advantage of guidance methods lies in their ability to control the fidelity of generated samples with respect to the conditioning information.
+However, we note that the goal of guidance is not exact conditional estimation; the guided distribution is a tempered approximation whose fidelity depends on the guidance scale.